All Episodes

 Probably not, but it's still really shocking.

-Like a blonde-haired, blue-eyed white woman is talking about her good genes.
+Like a blonde haired, blue eyed, white woman is talking about her good genes.

 Like that is Nazi propaganda.

-Does she have a septum piercing?
+Did she have a septum piercing?

-And they all have septum piercing.
+They all have septum piercing.

 I don't know why.

-What is with the I have a whole theory as to why young men find Sidney Sweeney attractive outside of the obvious?
+What is with the, I have a whole theory as to why young men find Sidney Sweeney attractive outside of the obvious.

 One of it is that there's no disfiguration.